 From what you have learned today, you should be able to translate that as:

 “The Korsun Most Holy Mother of God.”

 You may wish to know that the Korsun type is another of those Marian images quite mistakenly attributed by tradition to St. Luke.
-It is said to have been brought from Korsun to Kiev in 988 c.e (the year of the conversion of Kievan Rus’ to Eastern Orthodoxy by edict).
-Then over the years, it went from Kiev to Novgorod in the North, and then on to Moscow.
+It is said to have been brought from Korsun to Kyiv in 988 c.e (the year of the conversion of Kievan Rus’ to Eastern Orthodoxy by edict).
+Then over the years, it went from Kyiv to Novgorod in the North, and then on to Moscow.
 Another tradition says that it came to Russia at the end of the 12th century.
 But as we have learned, icon traditions should not be taken too seriously.